Home ยป Health & Parenting ยป Family Support & Service ยป Families Finance

 Who is eligible?

-If you’re a parent, carer or guardian, the student will be eligible if they are:
+If youโ€™re a parent, carer or guardian, the child must be:

-• a NSW resident.
+• a NSW resident

-• aged between 4.5 and 18 years.
+• aged between 4.5 and 18 years

 brisbane sports for kids

-What’s the validity on the sports vouchers?
+What’s the validity of the sports vouchers?

 The vouchers may be used with a registered activity provider for registration, participation and membership costs for sport, fitness, and active recreation activities.